getify/You-Dont-Know-JS/async & performance/ch6.md

 var y = x ?
 1 : 2;
 ```

 Here, the intent might be to test the performance impact of the coercion to a boolean that the `? :` operator will do if the `x` expression is not already a boolean (see the *"Types & Grammar"* title of this book series).
-So, you're ostensibly OK with the fact that there is extra work to do the coercion in the second case.
+So, you're apparently OK with the fact that there is extra work to do the coercion in the second case.

 The subtle problem?
 You're setting `x`'s value in the first case and not setting it in the other, so you're actually doing work in the first case that you're not doing in the second.
-To eliminate any potential (minor) skew, just do:
+To eliminate any potential (albeit minor) skew, try:

 ```js
 // Case 1